MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 If you utilize the RM and PM Master triggers in the Professional Service Tools Library and a customer or vendor has an address with more than 31 characters in the field, the system will truncate any characters after 31.

-**To create and update customer and customer address master records:**
+#### To create and update customer and customer address master records

 1. In the Master DB field, choose the database where you will be creating or updating records.

 2. In the Replicate To DB field, choose the database to which the master records will be copied.

-1. Mark the Customers option.
+3. Mark the Customers option.

     > [!NOTE]
     > You will not be able to select an option if you are not registered for that particular Master Trigger.

-1. Close Master Triggers Setup.
+4. Close Master Triggers Setup.
 When you create or update a master record in the database you entered in the Master DB field, the record will be inserted or updated in the database you chose in the Replicate To DB field.

 ### Receivables Management Transaction Unapply